I have another exciting interview for all of you today on how to become a virtual assistant.

 Can anybody do anything? 😉

 Although I don’t think anyone can, I do think more people can than think they can.
-As I mentioned above, it’s many times a matter of repurposing skills one already has.
+As I mentioned above, it’s often a matter of repurposing skills one already has.

 - Type A